Salvatore Avellino: Waste hauling industry

-Salvatore Avellino oversaw operations of Laborers' International Union of North America (LIUNA) Local 66 in Long Island.
+Salvatore Avellino oversaw operations of Laborers' International Union of North America (LIUNA) Local 66 on Long Island.
 His younger brother Carmine Avellino and his son Michael Avellino followed him into the waste management rackets.
 For nearly 15 years, Avellino used aggressive strong-arm tactics to keep Long Island's waste hauling industry under Lucchese family control.
 Avellino's wife Elaine was the owner, along with other relatives of the SSC Corporation in Holtsville, New York, one of the largest waste haulers in the region.
 In 1983, Avellino ordered his son Michael and son-in-law Michael Malena to set fire to competitors' garbage trucks.

 During one recorded phone call, Avellino explained the Lucchese plans for the waste hauling industry on Long Island to an associate:

 We're gonna knock everybody out, absorb everybody, eat them up, or whoever we, whoever stays in there is only who we allowing to stay in there.

 Avellino was involved in the infamous Mobro 4000 garbage scow incident of 1987.

 On March 10, 1988 Salvatore Avellino Jr. was added to the New Jersey Division of Gaming Enforcement exclusion list.